Hypergeometric Solutions of Linear Difference Systems: Algorithm Version I

 \subsection{Step BP2: generalized exponents}

-The key of Step BP2 is the notion of \emph{generalized exponents} (see \cite[Section 3.2]{YCHA} for a definition).
-We can define generalized exponents of a system in a similar way.
+The key of Step BP2 is the notion of \emph{generalized exponents} for systems.
+For operators, a definition is given in \cite[Section 3.2]{YCHA}, for implementations see the references in Section~\ref{SectionNew}.
+We will define generalized exponents of a system in a similar way.
 We start with some facts about the difference field $\mathbb{C}((x^{-1}))$.